-You have to make removing the stain as seamless as possible by pre-treating it before handing them to laundry pickup.
+You have to make removing the stain as seamless as possible by pre-treating it before handing them to dry cleaning app Upper West Side.
 Some things can help you lift the stain and prevent them from setting further.
 Pour corn starch, baking soda, or baby powder to absorb the oil from the fried chicken stain.

 Wait for 15 minutes for the powder to absorb the stain, and start brushing the stained area with a soft-bristled brush.

 If the stain is not yet removed, put a small drop of dish soap into the stained area.
 Make sure that you are using grease-remover dishwashing soap.
 Gently rub the fabric to have cleaner results.
 It is best to wait 15 to 30 minutes before rinsing the stain.

 Rinse the stain with hot water if this is recommended on the wash care label of the fabrics.